canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 preceding sections to verify that you configured everything correctly.
 To help in debugging problems, the node status page includes a section entitled Latest Node Events with a summary of the last few events related to the node.
-(You must refresh the page to see new events.)
+(You may have to refresh the page to see new events.)

 .. raw:: pdf